digitalspring/whitepaper/whitepaper.md

    key should allow the attacker to only decrypt the single message the session key was used for, not any previous or subsequent messages (for which different session keys were used).
-This is essentially a way to mitigate damages when a key is lost or cracked.
+This is essentially a way to mitigate damages when a key is lost or cracked.^[Note that Digital Spring is primarily concerned with secure *transmission*, not *storage*.
+This means that forward secrecy doesn't imply any assurance as to whether or how long a plaintext message or its session key is stored on the recipient's computer.]
 3. Anonymity towards a 3rd party: Any party *not participating in a conversation* is unable to find out who is talking to whom.
 Note that this is not the same as a recipient not knowing who sent a message.